coderefinery/manuals/breakout-rooms-helping.md

 There are several strategies you can use to run your breakout room:

 Strategy 1:
-- **Helpers ask someone to share the screen and go through the exercise.**
+- **Exercise leader asks someone to share the screen and go through the exercise.**
 - You can encourage the others to guide the one who is sharing the screen.
 Or let the person go on her/his own pace.
     - I joke "The person who shares the screen has the easiest job,